NonequilibriumDynamics/KadanoffBaym.jl/README.md

 ## Overview

-This software provides an _adaptive_ time-stepping algorithm for the solution of Kadanoff-Baym equations, two-time Volterra integro-differential equations.
+This software provides an [_adaptive_ time-stepping algorithm for the solution of Kadanoff-Baym equations](https://scipost.org/SciPostPhysCore.5.2.030).
 The code is written in [Julia](https://julialang.org).

 ## Installation